SilvestriStefano/coreEntropy_neighborIFS/README.md

 The up-to-date and documented code for my research on the connection between the Mandelbrot set and the Thurston set.

 ## TODOs :
 - [ ] refactor the KneadToRat function
 - [ ] create python modules from the code in the jupyter notebooks
 - [ ] make some example on how to use this code
 - [ ] write down the theory
 - [ ] figure out another way to draw graphs other than Gephi
+- [ ] write a recursive function that erases vertices with out degree equal to 0.
 - [ ] import Mathematica notebooks (?)

 ### folder's description